bowling233/TechStack/docs/软件/程序设计语言/C++.md

 1. Classes that have members of **built-in or compound type** should ordinarily either initialize those members inside the class or define their own version of the default constructor.
 Otherwise, users could create objects with members that have **undefined value**.
 2. A class has a member that has a class type, and that class doesn’t have a default constructor, then the compiler can’t initialize that member.

-!!! tip "Often we are defining default constructor only becausewe want to provide other constructors as well as the default constructor.we "
+!!! tip "Often we are defining default constructor only because we want to provide other constructors as well as the default constructor"

 ```cpp
 Sales_data() = default; // we already provide initializers for the data members with built-in type.